oscaro00/datasubway/README.md

 ## Longer term vision:

 - I believe this combinations of structured yet flexible calculations is a great use case for small, local AI models to take natural language and execute reliable calculations.
 Passing measure descriptions along with measures will support domain specific calculations and terminology and a small model should be able to create a json-like query context.
-This will hopefully avoid the problem where models are great a writing simple queries, but are inconsistent on harder queries with domain specific knowledge especially across multiple users.
+This will hopefully avoid the problem where models are great at writing simple queries, but are inconsistent on harder queries with domain specific knowledge especially across multiple users.

 ## TO DO

 - Do more validation in QueryContext __init__
-- Tests
-  - tests for data_model
-  - complex data model example
 - Remove libcst dependency?
   - Extracting the last group_by and agg is probably easy with the proxy system
   - Making sure measures end in .group_by().agg() is harder without libcst (not really though...)